 A huge thanks to Felicity for her time and empowering insights.
 You can purchase Felicity’s book here.
 And if you’re looking for another great read about empowering women, take a look at our article on Marie Forleo’s book Everything is Figureoutable

 At Tribeca, we’d love to be part of your wonderfully messy life by helping you control what you can control when it comes to your financial wellbeing.
-If you’d like to find out how please talk to your adviser or arrange an appointment with one of our Tribeca Tribe here.
+If you’d like to find out how please talk to your advisor or arrange an appointment with one of our Tribeca Tribe here.

 A bit more about Felicity